Need help with your Discussion

 Introduction

-Just as most legal principles, the basic fundamentals of the law of contract vary by jurisdiction (Scott, 2003).
+Like most legal principles, the fundamentals of the law of contract vary by jurisdiction (Scott, 2003).
 However, in every jurisdiction, contracts are supposed to have an offer, a subsequent agreement by both parties to the contract’s stipulations, and a consideration.
 These attributes are vital for a document’s foundation to be considered a valid and legally binding contract.
-Below are some Contract law items alongside their legal issues and strategies to deal with the issues.
+Below are some Contract law items alongside their legal issues and strategies to deal with them.

 Remedies